ehForwarderBot/ehForwarderBot/docs/ETM.md

     * Can read all messages send from the related remote chat;
     * May NOT send message on your behalf.

+Also, you can send `/unlink_all` to a group to unlink all remote chats from it.

 ### Send a message
 #### Send to a linked chat
 You can send message as you do in a normal Telegram chat.